blissfuljuan/it342-g01-mid2425/rigodon-keith-journal-activity/journal.md

 Need clarification on API integration details from the team.
 Encountered an error while running the project locally (missing environment variables).

+**[Date: 06-23-2025]**
+1. What did I accomplish yesterday?

+Fixed the Google Contacts integration for contact updates.

+Resolved the issue where contact names were appearing as "No Name".

+Updated GoogleContactsService.java to correctly use givenName and displayName when adding or updating contacts.

+Verified that edit and update functionalities reflect changes in actual Google Contacts.

+2. What will I do today?

+Refactor and clean up the codebase (remove redundancies, improve error handling).

+Ensure the UI/UX is consistent across all views (add/edit/list).

+Implement support for additional fields (e.g., birthday, organization).

+Conduct end-to-end testing and push to GitHub.

+3. Any blockers or challenges?

+Still encountering occasional Whitelabel Error Page with unclear logs.

+Need to confirm scope for additional fields with the team.

+Might require adjustments for Google People API quota or permissions.